Mangal D Karnad

 Each story concludes with a brief reflection, encouraging conversation between children and adults without interrupting the flow of the narrative.

-Stories for Kids Set in Mulki, Karnataka
+Stories for Kids Set in Mulky, Karnataka

 Children are introduced to: